emmajanedrews/base-template/_posts/2018-01-15-6-pet-friendly-tips-for-homebuyers.md

 {% include youtube.html %}

-Here are six tips you need to remember when buying a home with a pet:
+Here are six tips you need to remember if you own a pet while buying a home:

-**1. Be aware of the local pet laws in the area.**Even if you own a piece of property, it’s not guaranteed that your pet will be welcome there.
+**1. Be aware of the local pet laws in the area.&nbsp;**Even if you own a piece of property, it’s not guaranteed that your pet will be welcome there.
 Depending on the number and the breed, there can be restrictions with an HOA, a condo development, or even the city or state at large.
 Some HOAs or condo developments restrict the number or the type of pets you can have.
 They might also spell out how your pet must be restrained in common areas.

 In condo developments, there is often a limit on the number of dogs allowed per unit or floor.
 It’s important not to assume that dogs are allowed just because you saw one during your home tour.
 Sometimes, they’re only allowed on the first floor.
 If you have a breed that tends to bark a lot, find out if your HOA or city enforces any noise ordinances.